-OK, you didn’t have to work very hard to guess that because I put the answer in the title of this post.**
+OK, you didn’t have to work very hard to guess because the answer is in the title of this post.

 Little old Track Changes.
 Do you know how hard it would be to do this job without it?
 It’s the handiest way I know of editing copy when more than one person is working on a document.
 It’s the shorthand of choice between editors and writers to communicate what’s good and what’s bad in a piece, to ask questions and to make comments.

-Yet, not a month goes by where I encounter someone who hasn’t been introduced to it, or worse, refuses to learn.
+Yet, not a month goes by where I encounter someone who hasn’t been introduced to it, refuses to learn, or hates it.

-Just this week, a fellow freelancer complained about a book editor she’s working with who had printed out pages of her manuscript to edit an was going to scan or photocopy the materials to send back to her.
+A freelancer once complained about a book editor she worked with who printed out pages of her manuscript to edit, scan and send back to her.
 Talk about living in the past.

 Most full-time professional writers I know are on intimate terms with Track Changes and have been for a long time.
 The same goes for editors – well, most of them.

-But I do a lot of sideline work on marketing and communications projects for nonprofit groups and inevitably helping with one of those I run into someone who’s never heard of Track Changes.
+I do a lot of volunteer writing and editing projects for my kids’ schools and other nonprofit groups and when I do, I routinely work with people who’ve never heard of Track Changes.
 Or they know about it but haven’t ever taken the time to figure out to how make it work.